Xon77/Xon77/README.md

 ![Performance 2019](https://github.com/Xon77/Xon77/blob/main/Images/Performance_2019.jpg)

-*Free Parties will survive*, electroacoustic music concert during the Journées d'Informatique Musicale at the auditorium Henri Grenet of the Cité des Arts in Bayonne, France, on Monday, May 13th 2019.
+*Free Parties will survive*, performance for a circle of 8 loudspeakers during the Journées d'Informatique Musicale at the auditorium Henri Grenet of the Cité des Arts in Bayonne, France, on Monday, May 13th 2019.

 </details>